Writing

-I spend most of my time editing other people, but I’m still reporting, too.
+I spend most of my time editing other people, but I’m still reporting and writing a newsletter, too.

 SEPTA riders complain of more bus cancellations.
 Here’s why that’s a good thing for Philly transit.